Ivan Hernandez Discusses Succession Planning at Private Wealth Management Summit

 “It’s easy to postpone planning, and in fact many business owners do,” acknowledges Hernandez.
 “But with the new tax law providing approximately $22.4 million of estate exemption for a married couple, it is the perfect time to start, continue, or finalize your plans for the future of your family and your business.”

-To learn more about succession planning, see our recent commentary titled “The Tough Conversation: How to Address Business Succession Planning While Navigating Sibling Differences” or listen to the recording of our recent webinar on this topic.
+To learn more about succession planning, see our recent commentary titled “The Tough Conversation: How to Address Business Succession Planning While Navigating Sibling Differences”.